 Burger King has 18 highly visited locations across England.
 These sites are typically found in districts like Rainham South, Sutton Central, Egham Town, Hanworth Park, Newport East, and Newport East.
 These locations benefit from strong demand during peak meal times and often feature dine-in, drive-through, and delivery options to maximize customer convenience.

-A large portion of Burger King locations—299 in total—fall into the above-average visitation category.
-These stores serve as the core of the brand’s network, strategically located in suburban areas, secondary shopping districts, and near universities or office complexes.
-They maintain steady traffic throughout the week, with peak hours influenced by local commuting and lunch rush patterns.
-Many of these locations also offer drive-through and delivery services to capture a wider customer base.
+A significant number of Burger King locations in England 299 in total fall within the above-average visitation bracket.
+These outlets form the core of Burger King’s retail network, strategically placed in suburban neighborhoods, secondary shopping hubs, and near universities or corporate offices.
+They experience consistent foot traffic throughout the week, with peak hours shaped by commuting patterns and lunchtime rushes.
+To broaden their reach and customer convenience, many of these restaurants also feature drive-thru facilities and delivery services.

 Only 3 Burger King locations report average visitation levels.
 These sites are found in Harbury, Gordano Valley, and Birtley.
 Customer traffic at these locations fluctuates more significantly, with slow periods outside of peak hours.
 While these stores still serve a stable customer base, they may benefit from targeted marketing efforts or operational adjustments to increase footfall.